Asics GT 2000 Review Facts

 they get out of the shoe before they start to see any sort of deteriorating with the materials.
 If you are to buy this shoe, expect it to last you for quite a while.

 As far as protection goes, the Asics GT 2000 scores higher in some parts of the shoe than others.
 The midsole and outsole of the shoe offer great protection to the bottom of the foot.
-The loads of different cushioning, whether it be the Solyte material, the AHAR, or the Gel Cushioning System, help to protect the bottom of the foot from injury due to shock, or repeated pounding on the ground.
+Loads of different cushioning, whether it be the Solyte material, the AHAR, or the Gel Cushioning System, help to protect the bottom of the foot from injury due to shock or repeated pounding on the ground.
 As far as the upper goes though, there aren’t technologies or features designed to keep the foot protected from much.
 This isn’t a huge deal though, as many people aren’t expecting an extremely protective upper to their shoe.

 The responsiveness of the GT 2000 is pretty decent, despite all the cushioning.
-The main points of the Solyte and Gel Cushioning Systems are to provide lightweight cushioning that don’t take away from the overall responsiveness of the shoe.
+The main points of the Solyte and Gel Cushioning Systems are to provide lightweight cushioning that doesn't take away from the overall responsiveness of the shoe.
 In newer models

 , the shoes do a better job in terms of responsiveness.
 However, the original model still does a pretty good job.

 Obviously, with all the cushioning